Conditions in reception facilities

 • The right to be visited by lawyers and representatives of UNHCR.
 These visits should take place in a separate room allowing for private conversations.

-The extensive closure and re-opening of reception places in the past years caused many problems throughout 2019.
-This included poor reception conditions as it mainly involved tents and containers as well as poor quality of services provided during the asylum procedure and at reception centres as unexperienced social workers have been recruited, after the experienced social workers had to leave due to closure (see: Types of accommodation).[11]
-Due to the reception crisis, the reception network has been at full capacity since September of 2021.
+Due to the current reception crisis, the reception network has been at full capacity since September of 2021.
 No public documents are available about the impact of the reception crisis on the living conditions in the reception network.

-In 2022 Fedasil conducted a study on its residents’ wellbeing, comparing collective and individual reception facilities.
+In 2022 Fedasil conducted a study on its residents’ wellbeing, comparing collective[7] and individual[8] reception facilities.
 The residents of the former type of reception express an overall negative perception of their wellbeing.
-Almost all residents do not succeed in satisfying their basic physical and mental needs.
-They experience a lack of privacy and, feel isolated and a lack of control over their day-to-day life.
+Almost all residents indicate that their basic physical and mental needs are not satisfied.
+They experience a lack of privacy, feel isolated and a lack of control over their day-to-day life.
 The overall conclusion is that collective reception facilities provide “a difficult environment”.
 The residents of the individual reception facilities express an overall positive perception of their wellbeing.
 The residents obtain more freedom and autonomy in these facilities, which has a positive impact on their wellbeing.
 The study highlighted a risk of isolation in individual facilities.
 Residents who moved from collective to individual reception facilities experienced a positive change in their wellbeing.

-Despite an increased wellbeing in individual reception facilities, the majority of reception places are in the form of collective reception facilities.
-At the time of writing, 16% of the reception places are individual reception facilities.
+Despite an increased wellbeing in individual reception facilities, most reception places are in the form of collective reception facilities.
+At the time of writing, 14% of the reception places are individual reception facilities, whereas the government aims to have 60% collective and 40% individual reception places.[9]

-[4] Information provided by Fedasil, February.
+[1] Information provided by Fedasil, February.
 The average is based on the duration of stay of all persons leaving the reception network in 2021 and is thus impacted by the temporary decision to stop Afghan asylum cases in 2021.
-There is no update provided about the average stay in 2022.
+There is no update provided about the average stay in 2022 or 2023.

 [2] Articles 11, 22, 28 and 36 Reception Act.